-by admin on December 16, 2010
+by ADMIN on DECEMBER 16, 2010

 Two months ago my daughter asked my husband, “Why do you talk to your phone more than you talk to me?”
 After a lengthy conversation that included my daughter asking my husband to throw out his phone the stage was set for a one week challenge.
 It would cost him $0.50 every time he used his phone in her presence.
 In the end, despite his best efforts, he owed her $9.50, and when he paid her she took him out and bought them both milkshakes.